jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 - Task: a defined unit of work.
 The Tasks themselves describe what to do, be it fetching data, running analysis, triggering other systems, or more
 - DAG Run: individual execution/run of a DAG.
 A run may be scheduled or triggered

+#### Running DAGs

+There are 2 main ways to run DAGs:

+- **Triggering them manually via the web UI or programatically via API:** The Airflow web interface allows users to manually trigger the execution of a DAG.
+This is often used when you want to run a specific DAG outside of its scheduled time, for example, to run an ad-hoc task or for testing purposes.
+In the web UI, you can simply click the "Trigger Dag" button next to the DAG you want to execute, which will start its execution immediately.

+- **Scheduling them:** Airflow allows you to schedule DAGs to run automatically at specific intervals.
+This is the most common way of running DAGs, as it enables them to execute regularly without manual intervention.
+You define the schedule using a cron expression or a predefined schedule like @daily, @hourly, etc., in the DAG definition.
+Once scheduled, Airflow's scheduler will monitor the DAG and trigger the tasks based on the defined schedule, ensuring that they run at the right times.

 ## Setting up Airflow with Docker (lite version)

 If you want a less overwhelming YAML that only runs the webserver and the scheduler and runs the DAGs in the scheduler rather than running them in external workers, please use the docker-compose.yaml from this repo